AltropInc/alt/doc/script/Operators.md

 ## Lvalue Operators

-An lvalue operator is an operator that requires a modifiable [lvalue](https://en.wikipedia.org/wiki/Value_(computer_science)#lrvalue) for its operand (its owner or executor).
+An lvalue operator is an operator that requires a modifiable [lvalue](https://en.wikipedia.org/wiki/Value_(computer_science)#lrvalue) for its operand (its owner or executor if we view the operator as a member funcion).
 An lvalue, also referred as a locator value, represents an instance that occupies some identifiable location in memory where its value or state can be changed.
 All assignment operators are lvalue operators.
 Increment operator `++` and decrement operator `--` are also lvalue operators.
 Using an lvalue operator on a non-modifiable value is not allowed.

 Any of the following expressions can be lvalue expressions:
 * A variable name